michaldziuba03/code-samples/social-login/README.md

 <img width="640" src="https://user-images.githubusercontent.com/43048524/221339168-11ec9cb1-4b73-4fa4-8d66-a25cdde1621d.png"/>

-> I'm just showing Google as an example - actually Google requires email verification to complete the signup process at all.
+> I'm just showing Google as an example but with Google this attack is impossible - actually Google requires email verification to complete the signup process at all.
 The same thing applies for many other OAuth providers.
 I want to make sure you are aware of this type of attack even if your OAuth providers require email address to be verified.

 4.&nbsp;Attacker signs in with social provider using unverified account

 <img width="500" src="https://user-images.githubusercontent.com/43048524/221339806-632347ad-560a-4ace-8ab9-d85011109d5e.png"/>

-5.&nbsp;Attacker has access to victim's account
+5.&nbsp;Attacker has access to the victim's account

 #### Fix
 - check if email address from social provider is verified (many OAuth providers gives you information if email is verified or not).